Elisabeth Cullivan Thomas, a technology product marketer, is the owner of Launch Product Marketing.

 Does the message work equally well for your competitor as it does for you?

-If so, your customer will simply choose the less expensive option.
+If so, your customer will choose the less expensive option.

-You don't want customers to be comparing apples to apples when making a decision; you want them to be comparing apples to oranges.
+You don't want customers to compare apples to apples when making a decision; you want them to compare apples to oranges.